Investing in Excellence: Children's Mercy Endows Chairs

-On October 30, three Children’s Mercy leaders – CEO and President Paul Kempinski, MS, FACHE; John Lantos, MD, Director of the Bioethics Center; and Bradley Warady, MD, Director of the Division of Pediatric Nephrology – were honored through donor support at an Investiture ceremony at the Intercontinental Hotel.
+On October 30, three Children’s Mercy leaders – CEO and President Paul Kempinski, MS, FACHE and Bradley Warady, MD, Director of the Division of Pediatric Nephrology – were honored through donor support at an Investiture ceremony at the Intercontinental Hotel.

 “Endowed chairs are crucial for recruiting and retaining world-class talent and continuing to elevate us as an international destination for children and families,” Dr. Michael Artman, Senior Vice President, Pediatrician-in-Chief, said.
 “The generosity of our donors provides us the opportunity to honor individuals who have compiled exceptional records in the clinic, in research or in hospital-based education.”